'What the hell happened to you?' I asked him.

 'What's wrong with my face?'

 'Where do you want me to start...'
 Interjected my mum.
-I turned to face her, to chastise her for
+I turned to face her, to

 interrupting a potentially important diagnosis.